ryanflorence/jQuery.addObject/README.md

 ### Chain

-If object method returns `this`, then through the jQuery API it will return the jQuery.
+If the method returns `this`, then through the jQuery API it will return the jQuery.

     $('#element').myObject('returnThis').css().myObject('foo', 'bar').fadeOut();